Unstructured-IO/unstructured/README.md

 We are thrilled to announce our newly launched [Unstructured API](https://unstructured-io.github.io/unstructured/api.html), providing the Unstructured capabilities from `unstructured` as an API.
 Check out the [`unstructured-api` GitHub repository](https://github.com/Unstructured-IO/unstructured-api) to start making API calls.
 You’ll also find instructions about how to host your own API version.

-While access to the hosted Unstructured API will remain free, API Keys are required to make requests.
-To prevent disruption, get yours [here](https://unstructured.io/api-key) and start using it today!
+Get your API Key [here](https://unstructured.io/api-key-hosted) and start using it today!
 Check out the [`unstructured-api` README](https://github.com/Unstructured-IO/unstructured-api#--) to start making API calls.</p>

 #### :rocket: Beta Feature: Chipper Model